ContextLab/davos/paper/paper.md

 included" notebooks that can be downloaded and immediately run, making them more accessible to less technical users.

-A second benefit of using `davos` (either in lieu of or alongside a different environment management tool) is that `smuggle` statements and onion comments continue to ensure requirements are satisfied after they are initially installed.
-For example, suppose a developer decides to install version 1.0 of package `x`, a critical library for some code they are working on.
-If `x` version 1.1 is a dependency of another package, `y`, then installing package `y` might overwrite version 1.0 of package `x` with version 1.1.
-This can lead to unexpected behavior if versions 1.0 and 1.1 of package `x` differ.
-To protect against unexpected behavior, `smuggle` statements and onion comments may be used to ensure that the expected versions of each library are imported.
+Second, `smuggle` statements and onion comments continue to ensure requirements are satisfied after they are initially installed.
+Most dependency specification schemes follow a common strategy: required packages and package versions are listed in a configuration file (e.g., a `requirements.txt`, `pyproject.toml`, `environment.yml`, `Pipfile`, `RUN` instructions in a `Dockerfile`, etc.) which is used to install them in a Python environment upfront.
+After this initial setup, however, this method generally does not ensure that the specified requirements *remain* installed, allowing them to be easily altered&mdash;sometimes inadvertently.
+This can lead to subtle issues when writing reproducible code in such a preconfigured environment.
+For instance, suppose a researcher has implemented a series of analyses using version 1.0 of "Package *X*", and later decides to perform an additional analysis that requires installing "Package *Y*".
+If Package *Y* depends on version 1.1 of Package *X*, then Package *X* will be upgraded to accommodate this new requirement.
+And if the researcher does not notice this change, differences between the two Package *X* versions risk introducing bugs into previously written code.
+Using `davos`, either in lieu of or alongside a different environment management tool, provides a safeguard against this situation. `smuggle` statements and onion comments enforce requirements every time they are executed, guaranteeing the expected version of each package is always used.
+This would not only catch and correct the unintentional change to Package *X*, but would also allow the researcher to choose whether to manually resolve the inconsistency or, if appropriate, `smuggle` different versions of the package as necessary.

 # Origin of the Name